 What should the petition include?

-Petitions should be worded clearly and concicely, giving the nature of the petition, and what action the petitioners are asking the council to take.
+Petitions should be worded clearly and concisely, giving the nature of the petition, and what action the petitioners are asking the council to take.
 They should include the full name, address and signature of anyone supporting the petition.
-A sample covering sheet.pdf [pdf] 15KB and sample petition sheet.pdf [pdf] 11KB for signatures are available for use, should you require them.
+A sample covering sheet.pdf [pdf] 15KB and sample petition sheet.pdf [pdf] 11KB for signatures are available for use, should you need them.

 What happens after I submit my petition?

-Once a petition has been received, we will acknowledge it within ten working days, explaining what will happen next.
-Your petition may be rejected (see below) and, if this is the case, we will inform you.
-If your petition is accepted, details of the petition will also be published on the council's website.
-Petitions containing more then 1,500 signatures are debated at a full council meeting, unless the petition has asked for a senior council officer to give evidence at a public meeting.
+Once a petition has been received, we will acknowledge it within 10 working days, explaining what will happen next.
+Your petition may be rejected (see below) and, if this is the case, we will let you know.
+If your petition is accepted:

 Why are petitions rejected?